ryandeussing/jimhopper/_recovered-memories/scientific-research.md

 ### Empirical Evidence

-Physical evidence of assaults, corroboration from witnesses, and confessions by perpetrators are empirical evidence.
-When it comes to research on recovered child abuse memories, there IS empirical evidence of this kind, though a lot less than of the next type…
+Physical evidence of abuse, corroboration from witnesses, and confessions by perpetrators are empirical evidence.
+When it comes to research on recovered child abuse memories, there *is* empirical evidence of this kind, though a lot less than of the next type…

 The things people say about their abuse memories, including how they respond to researchers' questions – these are empirical evidence too.
 Of course, these kinds of data are not necessarily about objective events, nor are they conclusive evidence that abuse occurred.
 But they are the only evidence we have about people's memories for abuse experiences (real, imagined, or some mixture of the two).